towolf/towolf.github.com/docs/PsychDemos/VideoPluginCaptureDemo.markdown

-By default, a capture rate of 30 frames per second at a resolution of 640 x 480 pixels is requested, and the timecode and interframe interval of each captured image is displayed in the top\-left corner of each window.
+By default, a capture rate of 30 frames per second at a resolution of 640 x 480 pixels is requested, and the timecode and interframe interval of each captured image is displayed in the top-left corner of each window.
 A press of the ESCape key ends the demo.
 The demo also ends automatically after a timeout of 10 minutes is reached.

-This demo has various hard\-coded parameters which allow you to tinker with things like Bayer filtering on the camera, versus on the host cpu, versus offline later on during playback of recorded video, to select different tradeoffs between quality, cpu load, speed and bus bandwidth use.
+This demo has various hard-coded parameters which allow you to tinker with things like Bayer filtering on the camera, versus on the host cpu, versus offline later on during playback of recorded video, to select different tradeoffs between quality, cpu load, speed and bus bandwidth use.
 It also